 - Online Courses and Enrichment: We offer stand-alone 9-12 grade online courses and supplementary online core curriculum for K-12.
-This information is found under the on the pages in the menu to the right, and can be ordered through the Online Curriculum Order Form or directly through the vendor (see instructions for each specific vendor).
+This information is found on the pages in the menu to the right and full courses are in our regional class schedules.
+Look for specific ordering instructions in the chart on the page "online curriculum".

 - Field Trips: Each year we sponsor a range of exciting field trips for all ages.
 To learn more about this year's trips, select Academics from the top menu bar and then Field Trips..

 One of the greatest benefits of a personalized learning program like Pathways is the choice of curriculum.
 However, we also know that it can be a daunting task to research and review the tremendous range of options available.
 With the transition to Common Core, as a school, we want to ensure that the curriculum our families use meets these new standards and builds the type of critical thinking needed of a 21st-century student.
 In 2014, teachers met in subject specialty groups to review curriculum materials and make recommendations for students in our independent study model.
 The charts listed below comprise the culmination of these groups’ work (with updates added as they become available).
 The groups were asked to consider the following elements when conducting their reviews:

 - Does the curriculum cover the Common Core State Standards (or California content standards, esp. re Social Studies and Science)?